adithyanraj03/Paper_09_Data-Set_CourtKeyNet/README.md

 - **Roboflow Universe:** For providing a platform and resources that facilitate the sharing and accessibility of datasets within the computer vision community.
 - The **athletes, players, and individuals** featured in sports imagery, whose participation makes datasets like this possible.

-Their contributions are invaluable to the advancement of computer vision, particularly in sports analytics.

 ## License Information
 - MIT license applies to all content